francescopezzino/device-management/README.md

 There are a number of third-party dependencies used in the project.
 Browse the Maven pom.xml file for details of libraries and versions used.

 ## Building the project
-You will need:

-Java JDK 8 or higher
-Maven 3.1.1 or higher
 Git
 Clone the project and use Maven to build the server

 $ mvn clean install

-Deploying to the cloud
-You can deploy the server to CloudFoundry using:

 ## OpenAPI definition
 Open your browser at the following URL for Swagger UI (giving REST interface details):